biketobass/biketobass.github.io/docs/_posts/2021-07-13-using-python-to-analyze-strava-data.markdown

 * an authorization token which changes every six hours
 * a refresh token which your code will use to get a new authorization token after it expires

+Here's what you will do in Steps 2 and 3:
+* Go to [https://www.strava.com/settings/api](https://www.strava.com/settings/api) which will take you to the **My API Application** page.
+* On that page choose a category for your application (whatever you want)
+* Leave Club blank (unless you have a reason not to)
+* Note your Client ID, Client Secret, Access Token, and Refresh Token
+* Specify a name for your application.
+You can name it practically anything you want, but there are a few guidelines that you have to follow.
+For example, it can't have Strava in the name.
-Note that you will need to name your application.
-This doesn't have to be an application that you plan to distribute, and you can name it anything you want.
-You will also need to specify a website for your app and an Authorization Callback Domain.
-For our purposes the website can be anything and doesn't even need to be real.
-The Authorization Callback Domain should be localhost.
+* Specify a website for your app.
+This can be anything and doesn't even need to be real.
+It does, however, need to be a correctly formatted URL (https://www.example-app-website.com).
+Don't forget the "https://".
+* Specify an Authorization Callback Domain.
+For our purposes, this should be localhost.

 You can skip Section C.